MirkMart/Lab_CompGeno/98_tutor/tutor.md

 ## Conda init

-Remeber to `conda init` before starting the course, maybe parallele to GitHub.
+Remeber to `conda init` before starting the course, maybe parallel to GitHub.
 After `init` you need to restart the shell.
 You need to delete every screen that was created before, because it will be without conda.

 ## blastn for bloobtool

-When blastn for Bloobtool use Sidius.
+When blastn for Bloobtool use Sidius (137.204.142.152).

 ```bash
 export BLASTDB=/DATABIG/dbs/NCBI/nt